 The question is, what do you plan to do about it?
 In my experience, people who identify their business needs help fall into one of two broad groups.

-- People who also find the information useful, but look for reasons to improve things, rather than excuses not to.
-They will then work on making the improvements required and their businesses will grow accordingly.
-Cause and effect.
+People who also find the information useful, but look for reasons to improve things, rather than excuses not to.
+They then work on making the improvements required and their businesses absolutely thrive.